sef-global/partnership/README.md

 ## Configuring the DB and API endpoints

 ### DB

+( Upgade to MySQL 8.0 if you are using lower versions )

 1. Create new mysql user for sef
     ```sql
     CREATE USER 'sef'@'localhost' IDENTIFIED BY 'sef123';